BetterBrief/silverstripe-opauth/docs/en/configuration/index.md

 #### Member
 * `onBeforeOpauthRegister`, called when member validation passes; before `OpauthIdentity->onMemberLinked()`; before `Member->write()`

+#### OpauthController
+* `getSuccessBackURL`, called before the Member is logged in and redirected.
+This is handy for overriding the BackURL if you need to send the user off for further processes.

 The extension points can be accessed using the standard SilverStripe DataExtension system, and should cover a lot of use cases where special business logic must happen.
 Since you can access the full object on the extended event, you can even customise your logic based on the identity provider for this request.